 For the purposes of this plan, energy is defined as usable power that is derived from fuel sources such as transportation fuel, heating fuel, and electricity generation.
-Vermonters use a variety of fuel sources to meet their energy needs, all of which present trade-offs regarding societal and environmental concerns.
+Vermonters use a variety of fuel sources to meet their energy needs, all of which present societal and environmental trade-offs, some of which are realized locally and others which have global implications and even present existential threats.
 Most of that energy is imported, and much of it is carbon-based.
 All of the petroleum that is used for transportation and space heating, for example, is imported from outside the state, and much of that from outside the United States.
 Most of Vermont's hydroelectric power is imported from Canada.
-The only fuels that are not imported to Vermont are locally grown wood used for heating, and some locally produced wind, hydroelectric and solar power.
+The only fuels that are not imported to Vermont are locally grown wood used for heating, and locally produced wind, hydroelectric, and solar power.